Connect with others who understand.

 • Do you regularly use alcohol or drugs?

-• Where do you keep your medications (e.g., at home, in your car, in a bag)?
+• Where do you keep your medications (at home, in your car, in a bag)?

-• Do you take any other medications on a daily basis?
+• Do you take any other medications daily?

-• What activities do you do every day at the same time?
+• What activities are you doing at the same time every day?

 Pick a Consistent Time and Place

 Ideally, you should choose a time and place that you’ll be consistently available to take your pill.
-You may want to select a time when you will be at home for privacy.
-If your wake-up time or bedtime routine varies from day to day, take your medication at a time when you know you’ll be awake and in the same location.
-If you take other medications, such as a daily birth control pill, it may be advisable to take both medications at the same time of day.
+You may want to select a time when you’ll be at home for privacy.
+If your wake-up time or bedtime routine varies from day to day, take your medication when you know you’ll be awake and in the same location.
+If you take other medications, such as a birth control pill, it may be best to take both at the same time.

 Connect Your Medication Time With a Daily Routine

-NAM Aidsmap recommends linking your medication time to a regular daily activity so it becomes part of your daily routine.
-Some members find that centering medications around a mealtime makes it easier to remember.
+Aidsmap, an online resource providing information and support for people living with HIV, recommends linking your medication time to a regular daily activity so it becomes part of your routine.
+Some members find that centering medications around mealtime makes it easier to remember.
 “I take my pill around lunchtime,” a member mentioned.

-Alternatively, you might decide to take your pill before brushing your teeth each morning or evening.
-Placing a sticker or some tape on your toothbrush could further serve as a reminder.
+Alternatively, take your pill before brushing your teeth each morning or evening.
+Placing a sticker or some tape on your toothbrush could be a reminder.

 Be Careful With Drugs and Alcohol

 Some people miss doses of their ART due to alcohol and drug use.
-These substances can affect your brain and sometimes make you tired, forgetful, or unable to keep routines in general.
+These substances can affect your brain and sometimes make you tired, forgetful, or unable to keep routines.
 Take your medicine apart from your use of drugs or alcohol.
 For example, if you usually use drugs or alcohol at night, it may be best to take your medications in the morning.

 Keep in mind that alcohol and drugs can also negatively affect your immune system, and some recreational drugs can interfere with the effectiveness of your medications or increase your risk of side effects.
 If you are worried about substance use, speak to your care team or check out resources from FindTreatment.gov.